snugnug/hjem-rum/docs/manual/index.md

 > evolve, it should become more stable and expansive, but please be patient as
 > it is a hobby project.
 Furthermore, Hjem, the tooling Hjem Rum is built off
 > of, is still unfinished and missing critical features, such as services.
 Hjem
-> Rum is still useable, but it is not for a novice user.
+> Rum is still useable, but it is not for the novice user.

 Built off the Hjem tooling, Hjem Rum (loosely translated to "rooms of a home") is a collection of modules for various applications intended to simplify `$HOME`